 After signing up for Sling TV, you'll need only to download the app to any of the many devices supported by the service.

 Is Sling TV's cable TV alternative worth the money?
 Read on.

 Sling TV price: What does Sling TV cost?

 Sling TV's cost is the same for both of the flavors it offers, Sling Orange and Sling Blue — both are priced the same.

-Sling Orange costs $30 and offers more than 30 channels, while Sling Blue costs $30 offers more than 50 channels.
-However, the two packages come with different channel lineups, so if you want to make sure you can watch your favorite one, you should consider the the combined Blue/Orange pack costs $40 per month.
+After a recent price increase, Sling Orange costs $35 and offers more than 30 channels, while Sling Blue costs $35 offers more than 50 channels.
+However, the two packages come with different channel lineups, so if you want to make sure you can watch your favorite one, you should consider the the combined Blue/Orange pack costs $50 per month.

 Sling TV also offers add-on packages that range from $5 to $15 per month.
 There are more than a dozen add-ons, so your monthly subscription cost could exceed $100 per month if you want absolutely everything.

 Sling is also supports compatible over-the-air antennae, provided you're in a supported location.
-After visiting this page to see if your address qualifies, you can get a free indoor antenna (a $59.99 value) when pre-paying for two months of Sling TV.
+After visiting this page to see if your address qualifies, you can get a free indoor antenna when pre-paying for two months of Sling TV.

-If you don't have hardware for streaming Sling, you can save $129.98 by pre-paying for three-months of Sling TV.
-That'll get you a free AirTV Player and adapter with an antenna (a total value of $189.98).
+If you don't have hardware for streaming Sling, you can save by pre-paying for two-months of Sling TV.
+That'll get you a free AirTV Player and adapter with an antenna.

 If you want to check out Sling, but don't want to pay up just yet, you can get a free, three-day trial.
 Or you can watch Sling Free, a new free TV streaming service that has over 5,000 free TV shows and movies.
 You don't even need to sign up for Sling with your email address or credit card info.